Information on the Western Electric series of crossbar telephone switching systems.

 Local Central Office Crossbar Switches

 The first Western Electric developed crossbar switch was the #1 Crossbar (#1XB for short).
-The #1 Crossbar was designed for use in large metropolitan areas such as New York City, Chicago, Pittsburgh, Boston and the like.
+The #1 Crossbar was designed for use in large metropolitan areas such as New York City, Chicago, Pittsburgh, Boston, Washington DC, and the like.
 Often times the #1 Crossbar was used in conjunction with existing Panel switches in the same building.
 The first installation of a #1 Crossbar was in 1938 at the Troy Avenue central office in Brooklyn, NY.

-Technolgical advancements came fast and furious after World War II.
+Technological advancements came fast and furious after World War II.
 Western Electric developed an advanced crossbar switch known as the #5 Crossbar (#5XB for short).
 The #5 Crossbar was similar to the #1 Crossbar but an advanced design.
 The first installation of a #5 Crossbar was on July 11, 1948 in Media, PA.The #5 Crossbar became the “bread and butter” telephone switch of a growing nation in the 1950s and 1960s.
 The last #5 Crossbar was built in 1969.

 The #5XB was also significant since it was was the first switch to utilize (with modified originating registers) to handle customer dialed Dual Tone Multi-Frequency (DTMF, aka “Touch Tone”) dialing in the early 1962.